 “She’s gone!”
-Peter gasped, eyes widening beneath his light-woven battle-helmet.
+Peter gasped.
 “What the fuck are we going to—”

-“What the hell do you mean, ‘she’s gone?’ ” On one of the panes on the Bite Mobile’s heads-up display a holographically projected Eun was swiveling back and forth in the gunner pod below, pressing the triggers on her dual-gripped concept cannon.
+“What the hell do you mean, ‘she’s gone?’ ” Eun’s image was projected onto the Bite Mobile’s heads-up display.
+She was swiveling back and forth, firing her dual-gripped concept cannon.
 Its craggy muzzle was blasting out long-ass chains of otherworldly equations.

-“I mean she blinked out of existence, Eun!
-Dee disappeared!”
+“I mean she blinked out of existence, Eun!”
 Peter shouted.
-He reached down, flicked on a g-force nullifier, and threw the Bite Mobile into a steep, descending barrel roll.
+He reached down, flicked on a g-force nullifier, and threw the Bite Mobile into a downward barrel roll.

 “I’m coming up.”
-On the video link, he saw her lifting off her battle-helmet (it disappeared in a pixelated fade) and her seatbelt telescope into its shoulder-height sheath.
+Through their video link, he saw her lifting off her battle-helmet (it disappeared in a pixelated fade).
+Her seatbelt telescoped back into its sheath.

-“Eun, you need to stay down there!
+“Eun, you need to stay there!
 ANOS’s attack saucers are—”

 “No match for our maneuver capability.”
-Eun climbed up the ladder and poked her head into the section of floor that led into the copilot’s seat.
+Eun climbed up the ladder and poked her head through the section of floor that led into the copilot’s seat.
 “Calm down, Peter.”
-She settled back into the chair, and a seatbelt telescoped from her shoulder to her hip, clicking firmly into place with a crisp-sounding chik-chack.
-“I know we’re supposed to take it next level, I just can’t figure out how…”
+She settled into the chair, and a seatbelt expanded from her shoulder to her hip, clicking firmly into place with a crisp-sounding CHACK.
+“I know we’re supposed to take it up a notch, I just can’t figure out how…”

-On the center holopad, Bitefighter’s rascally image blinked into existence.
-He started jumping up and down, waving both arms above his head.
-Peter and Eun both looked at him.
+On the center holopad, Bitefighter blinked into existence and jumped up and down, waving both arms above his head.

-Bitefighter pointed down past his feet, at the gleaming array of switches and levers that had sprung up on the Bite Mobile’s dashboard as it had transformed into a flying car.
+Bitefighter pointed past his feet, at a gleaming array of switches and levers that had sprung up on the dashboard when the Bite Mobile had turned into a flying car.

-“I don’t get it,” Peter said, frustration audible in his rising voice.
+“I don’t get it.”
+Frustration was audible in Peter’s voice.
 “There’s a million different options.
 Which one are you—”

-Eun Yin, whose brain was no longer connected to a super-dimensional battle-helmet (and consequently, wasn’t busy networking with a mess of acausal circuitry), instantly realized what Bitefighter was pointing at.
+Eun, whose brain was no longer connected to a super-dimensional battle-helmet (and consequently, wasn’t busy networking with its acausal circuitry), instantly realized what Bitefighter was pointing at.

 “This one.”
-She grabbed the stick shift by her waist, clicking it into the numberless gear that was emblazoned with the red-and-white icon of an amanita muscaria mushroom.
+She grabbed the stick shift by her waist, clicking it into the numberless gear icon, the one emblazoned with a red-and-white picture of an amanita muscaria mushroom.